nvidiaswitch/nvidia-switch/README.md

 After, open the `bus_id` file inside the nvidia-switch directory.
 The `DEVICE_BUS_ID` variable in the `bus_id` file corresponds to the NVIDIA graphics card ID.
-The output must contain a lot of Bus IDs, but the ones that matters are the NVIDIA ones, and is displayed similarly as follows
+The output of `lspci` must contain a lot of Bus IDs, but the ones that matters are the NVIDIA ones, and is displayed similarly as follows

 ![](https://github.com/nvidiaswitch/nvidia-switch/blob/main/pictures/lspci_2.png)